paddy-seismic/retreat/README.md

 #### Setup

-After you cloned or downloaded the software, navigate to the repository directory, or unzip/untar the source code to a suitable directory.
+After you have cloned or downloaded the software, navigate to the repository directory, or unzip/untar the source code to a suitable directory.
 The contents of the repository should look something like this:

 ```
 retreat